abhinav9629/Point-E---Image-to-3D/README.md

 # Point-E-Image-to-3D
-Creating a POintCloud from Image using OpenAI's Point-E.
+Creating a PointCloud from Image using OpenAI's Point-E.